Richiban/Consolo/README.md

 > ‡For more complicated scenarios (i.e. when you have a lot of methods) see the section on _verbs_ below.

-## What are some of the features of Richiban.CommandLine?
+## What are some of the features of Richiban.Cmdr?

 ### It supports Unix-style, Windows-style and Powershell-style argument passing